markk/loeffler-h/README.md

    ![beater-motor](images/beater-motor.jpg)

 1. Check the beater can rotate freely without hitting the `Sensor`.
-The screw on the beater should pass directly over the sensor with a clearance of 1 mm.
+The screw on the beater should pass directly over the sensor with a clearance of 1.5mm.
 The sensor can be adjusted to align if necessary by bending the metal bracket or changing the height with the nuts.
 The depth of the beater screws can also be adjusted with a screwdriver.\
+   **N.B.** *Sensor alignment and distance is probably the most critical part of the hardware setup and should be checked and adjusted regularly during rehearsal!*\
    ![beater-sensor](images/beater-sensor.jpg)

 1. Attach perspex `Guide`s with 25mm M5 screws and nuts.
 Do not overtighten.\